Imber village population: 0

 Under no circumstances should you post the answers in your log or post photographs of the answer.
 You must physically visit this cache in order to log it, please do not abuse this requirement (I regret that I will have to delete logs that do not meet the above requirements).

 1. WITHOUT LEAVING THE ROAD look up at the end of the building which has a family crest where some letters and a date are visible.
-Mail these letters or the date to me via my profile above.
+Message these letters or the date to me via my profile above.

 2. Photograph the buildings or church including you and/or your GPS or you and post this photo in your log.
 DO NOT POST A PHOTOGRAPH OF THE ANSWER.

 Please check out the Geocaching Association of Great Britain offering support for Geocachers in GB.

 You may be interested to visit the other village taken over by the military in 1943, which was Tyneham in Dorset (between Wareham and Swanage).
 We enjoyed our visit there and I would recommend it.
 It is open on most weekends throughout the year and also weekdays during many school holiday periods.
 However, it is also closed for periods so check before travelling.
 For more information, check out one of the Virtual caches at Tyneham: GCMDWK.